 "Dr. Olds' commitment to the pursuit of rigorous scientific research that can help solve society's grandest challenges makes him supremely qualified to lead the NSF's Biological Sciences Directorate," said Jo Handelsman, associate director for science at the White House Office of Science & Technology Policy.
 "I look forward to collaborating with Dr. Olds as the Administration continues to facilitate scientists' work to expand the frontiers of human understanding in the biological sciences--a discipline of critical and growing importance to the nation and the world."

-Olds has served as chair of the molecular neuroscience department since 2007.
-From 2010-2011, and from 2013-2014, Old was chair of GMU's Neuroscience Advisory Council.
-Since 2005, he has served as editor-in-chief of The Biological Bulletin, which is published by the Marine Biological Laboratory in Woods Hole, Mass.
+Olds has served as chair of the Molecular Neuroscience Department at George Mason University (GMU) since 2007.
+From 2010-2011, and from 2013-2014, Olds was chair of GMU's Neuroscience Advisory Council.
+Since 2005, he has served as editor-in-chief of The Biological Bulletin, which is published by the Marine Biological Laboratory at Woods Hole, Massachusetts.

 "I offer my hearty congratulations to both Jim Olds and to NSF," said Alan Merten, former president of GMU.
 "Jim is a solid scientist and administrator, with exceptional breadth and depth of experience and knowledge.
 He's constantly seeking opportunities for collaboration and recognizes that breakthroughs happen at the edge of disciplines."

 Olds serves on numerous private and public boards and has played a central role in scientific public policy development at all levels, ranging from Commonwealth of Virginia and the White House to advising heads of ministries internationally.
 He spent eight years as chair of Sandia National Laboratory's External Cognitive Science Board.
 In the nonprofit world, Olds was treasurer of Americans for Medical Progress.